Brian Manternach, D.M.

 as the Western Regional Governor.

-As an author, he is an Associate Editor of the Journal of Singing—writing and editing “The Independent Teacher” column—and a regular columnist for Classical Singer magazine, which has published more than 100 of his articles, essays, and reviews.
+Classical Singer magazine, which has published more than 130 of his articles, essays, and reviews.

-special vocology-centered edition of Revista de Investigación e Innovación en Ciencias de la Salud (Journal of Research and Innovation in Health Sciences), a refereed, scientific journal
+Journal of Voice, Voice and Speech Review, VOICEPrints, PLOS Computational Biology, NATS Inter Nos, College Music Symposium, Music Theatre Educators’ Alliance Journal, and the Salt Lake Tribune.
+He served as peer reviewer for a special vocology-centered edition of Revista de Investigación e Innovación en Ciencias de la Salud (Journal of Research and Innovation in Health Sciences), a refereed, scientific journal

 serving Latin America.
 He also co-authored a paper that received the "Forum Article